 DEP implemented a plan to sample public water supplies that have elevated potential for contamination, based on proximity to common sources of PFAS, such as military bases, fire training sites, landfills, and manufacturing facilities.
 The sampling plan collected information from May 2019 through March 2021 (with a temporary hiatus due to the COVID pandemic).

 State MCL Considerations

-HAs are non-enforceable and non-regulatory.
-Pennsylvania can set an MCL for unregulated contaminants such as PFOA and PFOS.
+Currently, there is no federal maximum contaminant level (MCL) for PFOA and PFOS.
+However, Pennsylvania can set an MCL for unregulated contaminants such as PFOA and PFOS.
 As per the Pennsylvania Safe Drinking Water Act (SDWA), the Environmental Quality Board (EQB) is authorized to adopt MCLs or treatment technique requirements, even in situations where a federal standard has not been set.
-However, in order for the EQB to consider adoption of a state MCL, the Department of Environmental Protection (DEP) would need to provide the necessary science, data, studies, cost to benefit analysis, and justification (for being more stringent than EPA) to support such a proposed MCL.
+In order for the EQB to consider adoption of a state MCL, the Department of Environmental Protection (DEP) must provide the necessary science, data, studies, cost to benefit analysis, and justification to support such a proposed MCL.
 This supporting data is required by Pennsylvania's regulatory review process.
-This data would also be necessary for DEP to be able to defend and enforce the state MCL in a court of law.
+This data also is necessary for DEP to be able to defend and enforce the state MCL in a court of law.